Lesson 3: How to switch to a new savings account

 Some banks will cap maximum transfer limits to ensure you aren’t transferring thousands of dollars that they’d then be liable for in the event of any misadventure.
 As such, it may take a few transfers before your account is completely depleted.
-Allow time accordingly - ie. if you know you’re going to need a certain amount of transfers, allow that many days before you organise to close your account.
+Allow time accordingly – that is, if you know you’re going to need a certain number of transfers, allow that many days before you organise to close your account.

 To transfer all your funds across, you might have to raise your transaction limit.
-You can do that in a few ways:
+You can do this in a few ways:

 - Over the phone: if you’ve used phone banking before, this might be your best bet.
 Call up your bank and ask for a one-time raise of your transfer limit to the amount that’s currently in your account.
 That way, you can transfer all your funds in one go.

-- In branch: if you go into your local branch, your teller will be able to authorise a permanent raise to your limit or a one-time transfer raise, so you can then transfer the funds then and there or at your leisure.
+- In-branch: if you go into your local branch, your teller will be able to authorise a permanent raise to your limit or a one-time transfer raise, so you can transfer the funds then and there or at your leisure.

-One of the best things about an online High Interest Savings Account (HISA) is that it’s all done on the internet.
+One of the best things about setting up an online high interest savings account (HISA) is that it’s all done on the Internet.
 You can get yours set up and working in minutes.
 It’s a much simpler process than opening a transaction account.

 If you’re picking a HISA with the same bank you’ve got a transaction account with, you’re going to have to fill out the bank’s online form with the following details: